hallatore/MeshBlend-docs/Getting started/Setup.md

 > [!NOTE] Static/Dynamic activation
 > Landscape and Landscape Grass are not dynamically activated and need to have a static ID set
 > <br>
-> It's also adviced to use static IDs on foliage to improve performance.
+> It's also advised to use static IDs on foliage to improve performance.